Uiedbook/Exabase/README.md

 - Exabase make an extensive use of Binary search algorithms and custom Binary inset algorithms, allowing for sorted storage and efficient query of data.

-- Exabase employs log file managers and handles log file resizing to makeup for efficient memory usage, log files are totally resizable and durable.

 - Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism which is optimized for crash recovery and consistency checks out of the box.

-- Exabase achieves a high search query efficiency using a search indexing mechanism called Xtree, written from the ground up.
+- Exabase achieves a high search query efficiency using a search indexing mechanism called Xtree, written from the ground up and great at categorical search indexing needs.

 - Exabase excels at sorting data very fast using a combination of bucket & mergesort algorithms.